Romeo, Michigan: Geography

+The village is in northwestern Macomb County, situated at the southeast corner of Bruce Township, with a portion extending south into Washington Township.
+Armada Township is adjacent to the east and Ray Township to the southeast.
+M-53 passes through the east side of the village, leading north 16 mi to Imlay City and south 30 mi to the eastern side of Detroit.

+According to the United States Census Bureau, the village of Romeo has a total area of 2.05 sqmi, of which 0.002 sqmi, or 0.10%, are water.
+East Pond Creek crosses the easternmost part of the village, flowing east to the North Branch of the Clinton River, part of the Lake St. Clair watershed.

 Government

-The government of the Village of Romeo consists of elected and appointed officials.
-The elected officials include: six council members, one president, treasurer and clerk.
-The appointed officials include: Chief of Police, Department of Public Works Director, and Village Administrator.
+The government of the village of Romeo consists of elected and appointed officials.
+The elected officials include six council members, one president, treasurer and clerk.
+The appointed officials include the Chief of Police, Department of Public Works Director, and Village Administrator.
 Currently, the elected clerk also holds the appointed position of Village Administrator.
-The day-to-day operations of the Village are handled by the Clerk/Administrator.
+The day-to-day operations of the village are handled by the Clerk/Administrator.

 Since the turn of the 21st century, Romeo has worked to upgrade its infrastructure.
 It has improved the streetscape on Van Dyke Avenue, the main road through the village, and installed a new water tower.
 It had earlier established one of the few wastewater treatment plants in the region.
 While most of the metropolitan region receives water and sewage service from the City of Detroit, Romeo independently sustains its own supply of water and manages treatment of village sewage.
 This was especially valuable during the blackout that occurred throughout the entire northeastern United States on August 14, 2003.
 Romeo was one of the few areas in the Detroit metropolitan area to have clean running water.
 More recent infrastructure improvements include a complete renovation of the village water system, and replacement of all the sidewalks throughout the village.